 In a formal marriage, couples get a marriage license and have a civil or religious ceremony.
 The marriage becomes official when the county or state government issues the marriage license.
 In contrast, common law marriage is a type of marriage without a marriage certificate or formal ceremony.
 You could be considered married if you and your partner meet certain legal requirements.

 The formal requirements for a legal marriage under common law vary by state and can include:

-The Supreme Court recognized the validity of common law marriages in 1877, allowing only heterosexual couples the right to this type of union.
-Most states have banned common-law marriages.
-Some states offer limited recognition of common-law marriages if requirements were met before state law banned new common-law unions.
+The U.S. Supreme Court recognized the validity of common law marriages in 1877, allowing only heterosexual couples the right to this type of union.
+In states that still provide for common-law unions, a common-law same-sex marriage is also valid.
+Most states, however, ban common-law marriages.
+Some states offer limited recognition of common-law marriages if you met the requirements before the state banned them.

-A written agreement stating the couple’s intention to marry may be considered as the most clear intention of establishing a common-law marriage.
-The final word would be a judge recognizing the existence of a common-law partnership.
+A written agreement stating you and your partner’s intention to marry may be considered the clearest intention of establishing a valid marriage.
+However, if there is a legal dispute, a judge may have to determine if there is a valid existence of a common-law partnership.